e2b-dev/E2B/README.md

 * ext4 rootfs to use, if this is omitted it expects a rootfs called rootfs.ext4 in the allocation dir.

+### Disks (not required)

+* Additional disks to add to the micro-vm, must use the suffix :ro or :rw, can be specified multiple times.

 ### Network (not required)

 * Network name if using [CNI](https://github.com/containernetworking/cni)